Frequently asked questions⚓︎

 How do the automatic updates work?⚓︎

-Turris routers check our servers for possible availability of a new update every four hours (with some variability to spread the load of the update servers and speed-up the update process).
+Turris routers check our servers for possible availability of a new update every two hours (with some variability to spread the load of the update servers and speed-up the update process).
 If a new Turris OS version - newer than the currently used one - is available, the router will download and install it.

 After that, an automatic restart of the router will be planned according to the settings (usually at night after three days).
 You can restart the router earlier at a moment when you do not mind a current Internet connection loss.

+Updates may be delayed or manually approved.
 If you use delayed updates or approvals, we suggest configuring sending notifications to your e-mail to be in the loop about updates.

 What I want to re-flash my router with the latest version?⚓︎